• Skip to primary navigation

 ingredients for gluten free pastry

-The high protein content of almonds gives our pastry a robust structure.
-Don’t use ground almonds here as you need the ultra fine powdery quality of the almond flour.
+Defatted almond flour.
+The high protein content of the defatted almond flour gives our pastry a robust structure.
+Don’t use regular almond flour (ground almonds) here as you need the ultra fine powdery quality and protein boost of the defatted flour.
+Note.
+If you can't find defatted almond flour or you have a nut allergy then you can substitute for chickpea flour (gram flour) which has a similar protein content.

+Eggs.
 We use medium sized eggs here which are about 60g each.
 The eggs are separated; the whites are used in the pastry to bind the ingredients together and add stretch.
-The yolks are used to seal the final sausage rolls and as a glaze over the top.
+The yolks are used to seal the final sausage rolls and as a egg wash over the top.

 Ingredients needed for sausage filling